 The Subleasing Process

 As a landlord, you must understand how the subleasing process works.
 This ensures that any form of disagreement is prevented in the future.
-Usually, the two tenants ( the original tenant and the subtenant) must agree to and sign a sublease agreement before anything can be made legal.
+Usually, the two tenants (the original tenant and the subtenant) must agree to and sign a sub lease agreement before anything can be made legal.

 The Sublease Agreement